 - Housing advocacy

-Youth experiencing homelessness must be referred from one of the Drop-In Centers across the city.
+Youth experiencing homelessness who are seeking shelter can be referred from one of the Drop-In Centers.
+See below for Drop-In Center locations.

 Many street-involved youth remain hidden in plain sight.
 Our Outreach teams drive around the city to places where young people gather.
 We bring snacks and other supplies to help young people on the street while offering information about options and services.